 From 1 July 2022 more regulated EU plants and plant products will have identity and physical inspections and these will take place at authorised border control posts (BCPs) in GB, and inspections of high-priority plants and plant products will move from PoDs to BCPs.

 GB's phased import regime:

-- Check whether the plants or plant products you import from the EU are subject to plant health controls
+whether your products are subject to plant health controls

 Border Control Posts (BCPs) and Control Points (CPs):

 From 1 July 2022, there will be new controls for importing plant and plant products from EU to GB, including the requirement for all regulated plants and plant products to have physical and identity checks upon entry into GB.
 These checks will either take place at BCPs or CPs.
 Read this guidance for loading and packaging best practice.